Elaine Roulet

-Sister Elaine Roulet (October 5, 1930 – August 13, 2020) was a Roman Catholic sister who created programs that connect incarcerated mothers and their children.
+Sister Elaine Margaret Roulet (October 5, 1930 – August 13, 2020) was a Roman Catholic sister of the Sisters of St. Joseph who created programs that connect incarcerated mothers and their children.
 She was instrumental in the prison reform movement and established the precedent of connecting imprisoned mothers with their babies that many United States prisons now use as a model.

-Work
+Early life

+Elaine Margaret Roulet was born to George and Margaret (Laundrigan) Roulet in Maspeth, Queens, New York City.
+She was the couple's second child.
+Her mother worked in the Brooklyn Navy Yard following her father's death.

+In 1949, Roulet professed her first vows as a Sister of St. Joseph in Brentwood, Long Island.
+She made her final vows in 1952.
+For the first two decades of her religious life, she worked at parochial schools in Brooklyn and Queens as a teacher and later principal.

+Roulet earned a master's degree in counseling from Bank Street College of Education in Manhattan.

+Prison work

 Roulet started her work initially wanting to teach the women inmates of a maximum-security prison in New York how to read.
 After being inspired to help them with what they really wanted, which was to know where their children were, she created a position that she called prison family liaison and served in that role for 10 years working with the prison and Catholic Charities.
 She founded Providence House Inc., an organization affiliated with Catholic Charities which manages sites that offer shelter and assistance to battered women and families, homeless women, and temporary housing for women recently released from prison.

+In 2005, Roulet founded a monthly retreat for formerly incarcerated women called Our Journey.

 Children's Center at Bedford Hills

+In 1970, Roulet began working at Bedford Hills Correction Center as a family liaison.
+She developed a reputation as a nonjudgmental listener for whom "children magically behaved".